 You should have the ability to disable notifications for unessential updates.
 For instance, if you don’t want or need to know whether a task assigned to you is in a dependency chain and its immediate predecessors are completed, you should have the option of disabling that notification.

-This function will help keep your inbox clean and ensure that you only receive messages that are relevant to you.
+This function will help keep your inbox clean and ensure that you only receive messages relevant to you.

-For example, if you’re working on a critical deliverable for the next 2 days or away in customer meetings, you may snooze all notifications during that time period.
+For example, if you’re working on a critical deliverable for the next two days or away in customer meetings, you may snooze all notifications during that period.
 This allows you to receive and review them when you have time, without them distracting you in the meantime.

 As a project manager, you probably already have a company email, whether in Outlook or Gmail.
 With email integration, you can synchronize your other email account with your project management software inbox.

 This feature allows you to ensure nothing is ever missed.
-Plus it enables you to consolidate all of your important messages in one place and avoid having to manage two separate inboxes.
+It enables you to consolidate all of your important messages in one place and avoid having to manage two separate inboxes.

 But what if you want to send an email to someone and store a copy of that sent email in your project software?
 You don’t want to confuse the recipient by putting the folder name or long ID number in the email subject.